Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: RELATED WORK

 There are many studies that explore ways to enhance the reasoning ability of large models.
 We focus on two categories, Chain of Thought (CoT) and Self-Consistency.
 CoT \cite{ChainofThought} guides LLMs to break down problems into step-by-step reasoning for better results.
 Several variants exist \cite{AutoCoT, TreeofThought}, with zero-shot CoT \cite{ZeroshotCoT} being the most relevant to our work.
 The main difference is that we combine the two-stage pipeline into a single prompt and we prompt the model to describe the goal the robot needs to achieve in the current iteration instead of using the magic prompt "Let's think step by step."

-Self-Consistency methods employ a "sample and select" approach, where large models generate several possible answers and determine the final output with majority vote \cite{SelfconsistencyCoT, Softselfconsistency}.
-We extend this concept to closed-loop task planning in robotics, using the output of previous iterations as samples to assess the LLM's consistency at the current iteration.
+Self-Consistency methods employ a "sample and select" approach, where large models generate multiple reasoning chains on a question and determine the final output with majority vote \cite{SelfconsistencyCoT, Softselfconsistency}.
+Instead of generating multiple reasoning paths at each iteration, we reuse the outputs from previous iterations as samples for Self-Consistency.
+This allows the system to stabilize predictions without requiring additional prompts or redundant sampling.